-Joe Mersa Marley, Bob Marley’s grandson, dies at 31
+Jo Mersa Marley, Bob Marley’s grandson, dies at 31

 “I would come home and try to do homework, but I’d end up getting distracted and go peek in the studio.
 You would always want to run in and run out to see what was going on,” he said.

-He was intent on creating his own path, and released his own debut album “Eternal” in 2021.
+He was intent on creating his own path, and released his own debut album, “Eternal,” in 2021.
 He had studied studio engineering at Miami Dade College.

 “I am one of the new generation of Marleys, but I am still experimenting at the same time,” he had told Rolling Stone.
 “My plan is to do something new with my roots.”